qmutz/LXC-Web-Panel/README.rst

   yum install python-pam

-With default ``login`` service all valid linux users can login to lwp.
+With default ``login`` service all valid linux users can login to pantry.
 Many more options are available via PAM Configuration, see PAM docs.

 HTTP